go-gandi/terraform-provider-gandi/README.md

 This provider currently doesn't support Organization or Billing APIs.
 We welcome pull requests to implement more functionality!

+This is not an officially supported Gandi project.

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) >= 0.12.x